Discworld II: Missing Presumed...!?: Plot

 One night whilst returning from a pub with The Librarian, Rincewind witnesses an assassin plant a cart bomb in the Fools' Guild and attempts to disarm it.
 However, he accidentally causes the bomb to detonate, destroying the guild and killing its occupants.
 Unknowingly, the blast also catches out Death whilst attending to his duties, ejecting him from the saddle of his horse and causing him to disappear without trace.
 His absence swiftly leads to the souls of the departed throughout Ankh-Morpork remaining bound to their bodies and becoming undead.
-After witnessing Windle Poon suffer the same fate at his appointed time of death, the wizards of Unseen University suspect what the cause is and decide to invoke a ritual to summon Death, with the Archchancellor tasking Rincewind to collect the needed items for it.
+After witnessing Windle Poons suffer the same fate at his appointed time of death, the wizards of Unseen University suspect what the cause is and decide to invoke a ritual to summon Death, with the Archchancellor tasking Rincewind to collect the needed items for it.

 The ritual successfully summons Death to them for a brief time, only for him to reveal that he is on indefinite vacation, having grown disillusioned with the thanklessness of his task.
 The Archchancellor fails to reason with him to return to work, and assigns Rincewind to locate him and return him to his duties.
 However, Death refuses when found, only agreeing to do so if he receives credit for the work he undertakes for mortals.
 To fulfil his desire, Rincewind arranges for him to become a star in his own film – referred to as 'clickies' on the Discworld – employing Cut-Me-Own-Throat Dibbler as the director, and securing various props and other items needed to complete filming.
 The finished production is initially poorly received at its screening, until Rincewind splices in footage of an Elf Queen that he took as a request during his work, which hypnotizes the crowd into loving the film.

 The success of the movie causes Death to renege on his agreement and opt to retire from his duties to continue a career as a film star.
 Left with no choice, Rincewind travels to Death's domain to take over from him, much to the displeasure of Death's butler Albert.
 After proving himself by completing a series of tests set by Albert, Rincewind takes over the job, but is appalled when his first assignment is to reap the soul of Death himself, after he is assassinated during a publicity affair.
 Refusing to do so, Rincewind abandons the job and revives Death by pouring fresh sand into his hourglass.
 After a further screening of the film causes a mishap involving the Elf Queen emerging in Ankh-Morpork as a giant and taking The Librarian, Death resumes his duties after Rincewind rescues his friend, and reaps Windle's soul after he is crushed by the Elf Queen's body.
 As the pair head for the afterlife, Windle recalls the many ways he killed himself, before remarking how his second death was a good way to go.